Ellerbach/docfx-companion-tools/src/DocLanguageTranslator/README.md

 The full file structure and all translatable files (Markdown `.md` and YAML `.yml`) will be created in the `fr` directory and translated to French from the different sources.

 Markdown files (`.md`) are translated using a Markdown-aware pipeline that preserves document structure and links.
-All other supported files (`.yml`) are translated as plain text.
+All other supported files (YAML `.yml`) are translated as plain text.

 The `and-more.md` file existing only in the `de` language will be translated to English and French.